Wabkur/alx-low_level_programming/0x15-file_io/README.md

-function that appends text at the end of a file
+program that copies the content of a file to another file